Skip to main content

 • Problems sleeping

-• Changes in mood (some people become irritable or “hyper”)
+• Changes in mood, such as becoming irritable or “hyper”

-When used for a long time, corticosteroids also suppress the immune system.
-This increases the risk of serious infections.
+When used for a long time, corticosteroids can also suppress the immune system, which increases the risk of serious infections.
 Steroids can also weaken bones.

 Most of these side effects go away over time after the drug is stopped.